kblomqvist/gitinstall-phpunit/README.md

 If you are getting an error `Class PEAR_RunTest not found`, then you have not installed PHP with PEAR.
 In this respect PHPUnit is not completely PEAR free.

-### Optional step 5.
-Create symlink
+### Step 5.
+Create symlink to phpunit.sh

-    cd ~/bin # or whatever directory that's in your PATH ln -s $HOME/local/phpunit/phpunit.sh phpunit
+    cd ~/bin # or whatever directory, that is in your PATH ln -s $HOME/local/phpunit/phpunit.sh phpunit

-Now you can call phpunit at any directory, just like any other program
+Now you can call phpunit just like any other program

-    cd # go home
     phpunit --version

 ### Optional step 6.
 Just for fun